 - "(e) Controlling Conditions.
 Appropriate controlling conditions, violation of which may result in revocation of post-release supervision, are: - (10) Submit at reasonable times to warrantless searches of the supervisee's person by a post-release supervision officer of the supervisee's person and of the supervisee's vehicle and premises while the supervisee is present for purposes reasonably related to the post-release supervision.
-The Commission shall not searches on or after that date.
+The Commission shall not require as a condition of post-release supervision that the supervisee submit to any other searches that would otherwise be unlawful.
+Whenever the search consists of testing for the presence of illegal drugs, the supervisee may also be required to reimburse the Division of Adult Correction and Juvenile Justice of the Department of Public Safety for the actual cost of drug testing and drug screening, if the results are positive.